antazoey/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 ## Invoking JavaScript

 [`WebView`](xref:Xamarin.Forms.WebView) includes the ability to invoke a JavaScript function from C#, and return any result to the calling C# code.
-This is accomplished with the [`WebView.EvaluateJavaScriptAsync`](xref:Xamarin.Forms.WebView.EvaluateJavaScriptAsync*) method, which is shown in the following example from the [WebView](/samples/xamarin/xamarin-forms-samples/userinterface-webview) sample:
+This is accomplished with the [`WebView.EvaluateJavaScriptAsync`](xref:Xamarin.Forms.WebView.EvaluateJavaScriptAsync*) method:

 ```csharp
 var numberEntry = new Entry { Text = "5" };